kptdev/kpt/site/reference/cli/pkg/get/README.md

   A git tag, branch, ref or commit for the remote version of the package to fetch.
 Defaults to the default branch of the repository.

+IMAGE:
+  Reference to an OCI image containing a package in the root directory.

+TAG:
+  An image tag or @sha256 digest for the remote version of the image to fetch.
+Defaults to the 'latest' tag on the image.

 LOCAL_DEST_DIRECTORY:
   The local directory to write the package to.
 Defaults to a subdirectory of the current working directory named after the upstream package.